Scholarships and Funding in Political Science and Public Administration

 Established in 2018 by Dr. David Jesuit, friends of Maxine Berman and The Department of Political Science and Public Administration, the Maxine Berman Academic Achievement Award recognizes the academic accomplishments and promise of a student enrolled in one or both of the seminar courses taught by the Griffin Chair (PSC 300/301).
 Berman was an American politician who served on the Michigan House of Representatives between 1983 and 1996.
 She served as the Robert and Marjorie Griffin Endowed Chair in American Government at Central Michigan University from 2009-2013.
 She died in 2018 at the age of 71 of lung cancer, in West Bloomfield, Michigan.

-The application deadline is in the spring semester.
+Applications open October 1 - November 30.
 To apply, log in to our scholarship matching tool: Scholarship Universe.

 Ronald George Khoury and Andy Leavitt Scholarship